vrnithinkumar/Hexo_Static_Site/source/_posts/FSharpMentorship-2.md

 ### Here are the few questions we discussed
 1. *Is None is same as null of C#?*
 Yes.
-When you convert the F# to C# it is similar to null.
+When we convert the F# to C# it is similar to null.
 It is used to represent a value that may not exist or invalid.

 2. *Is there any types for None or Some?*
 Yes.
 It is called Option type a union type of two case `None` and `Some`. eg : `int option` is a option type which wraps a int value.
 It is used with pattern matching for handling cases like where valid value not exists.
 [More Details](https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/options)

 3. *Is List.fold is recursive calling or for loop inside implementation?*
+Analyze a recursive data structure, fold recombine the results of recursively processing its constituent parts, building up a return value.

 4. *Is Seq.unfold similar to lazy list in C#?
 Is it storing any state internally?*
 Internal structure iterator and we a calculating.